Anzac Day will be held on Thursday 25 April 2019.

 - King Street from Darby to Auckland Streets

 - Auckland Street between King and Laman Streets

 For the latest traffic information visit Live Traffic NSW or download a real-time traffic app

 Thank you for your patience

-The Anzac events are well attended by the community causing traffic delays for short periods of time, traffic management staff under the direction of the NSW Police will be used to minimise risk to public involving road closures, access will be restricted in some streets at particular times during the course of these events.
+The Anzac events are well attended and may cause traffic delays for short periods of time, traffic management staff under the direction of the NSW Police will be used to minimise risk to public involving road closures, and access will be restricted in some streets at particular times during the course of these events.